a-l-pha/a-l-pha/README.md

 ### Hi there 👋

-My name is Alvin and I love making practical applications and I am very intreseted in using AI to speed up my workflow (I like to work smarter not harder😴)
+My name is Alvin and I love making practical applications and I am very intreseted in using AI to speed up my workflow (I like to work smarter not harder😴).

-- 🔭 When I learn enough about apps I would love to make the simplest and the best open source revsion app (My inspiration came from Space:Spaced Repition)
+- 🔭 When I learn enough about apps I would love to make the simplest and the best open source revsion app (My inspiration came from Space:Spaced Repition).
 - 🌱 I’m currently learning A levels on Physics, CS and Maths
-- 📝 I'm fascinated at the prospects of on device AI to help people work anywhere in ease.
+- 💻 I'm fascinated at the prospects of on device AI to help people work anywhere in ease.
-- 💻 Fun fact: My favourite sports are badminton and tennis.
+- 🏸 Fun fact: My favourite sports are badminton and tennis.